Skip to content

 Support from a respiratory specialist

-If your child has breathing problems, their clinical team will include a specialist respiratory consultant and respiratory physio.
-The team understands the possible impact of SMA and will get to know how it is affecting your child, so will be able to discuss the different appropriate options with you.
-You can also talk to them about any worries you have about managing your child’s breathing and what to do in an emergency.
+If your child has breathing problems, their team will include a respiratory consultant and a respiratory physio.
+They know what impact SMA can have on breathing.
+They will monitor how it is affecting your child and discuss the best management options with you.
+You can talk to them about any worries you have about managing your child’s breathing and what to do in an emergency.

 Regular respiratory checks

-Though breathing problems occur less often than for children who are unable to sit, the 2017 Standards of Care (SoC) still recommend that children should have a physical examination at least once every six months.
-At this appointment, children should have their breathing checked.
-If they can understand how, they will use a machine called a spirometer and the strength of their cough will also be measured.
+Though breathing problems occur less often than for children who are unable to sit, the 2017 Standards of Care (SoC) section on Breathing for Sitters > still recommend that children should have a physical examination at least once every six months.
+At this appointment, they should have their breathing checked.
+If they can understand how to use it, they will use a machine called a spirometer.
+This measures the amount of air your child can breathe out in one second and the total volume of air they can exhale in one forced breath.
+These measurements will help show how well their lungs are working and the strength of their cough.

 All these tests help the clinicians and you decide on the best options for managing any difficulties your child may have with breathing.